In-patient luxury rehab center in Thailand

 What is the cause of Intermittent explosive disorder?

-The exact cause of the explosive anger disorder is unclear.
+The exact cause of the explosive anger disorder is ambiguous.
 A combination of different factors could play a role in its development.
 These include environment, genetics, and differences in how a person’s brain works.

 Additionally, the explosive disorder has a genetic component, and it can also develop due to differences in the function, structure, and chemistry of the brain.
 Some people have abnormalities in the brain areas that regulate inhibition and arousal.
 Persons with IED also have differences in levels of the neurotransmitter serotonin, which is composed differently in this disorder.